Fish locomotion: Swimming

+Mechanism

 Fish swim by exerting force against the surrounding water.
 There are exceptions, but this is normally achieved by the fish contracting muscles on either side of its body in order to generate waves of flexion that travel the length of the body from nose to tail, generally getting larger as they go along.
 The vector forces exerted on the water by such motion cancel out laterally, but generate a net force backwards which in turn pushes the fish forward through the water.
 Most fishes generate thrust using lateral movements of their body and caudal fin, but many other species move mainly using their median and paired fins.
 The latter group swim slowly, but can turn rapidly, as is needed when living in coral reefs for example.
-But they can't swim as fast as fish using their bodies and caudal fins.
+But they can not swim as fast as fish using their bodies and caudal fins.

-Example

-As an example of how a fish moves through the water, consider the tilapia shown in the diagram.
+Consider the tilapia shown in the diagram.
 Like most fish, the tilapia has a streamlined body shape reducing water resistance to movement and enabling the tilapia to cut easily through water.
 Its head is inflexible, which helps it maintain forward thrust.
 Its scales overlap and point backwards, allowing water to pass over the fish without unnecessary obstruction.
 Water friction is further reduced by mucus which tilapia secrete over their body.

 The backbone is flexible, allowing muscles to contract and relax rhythmically and bring about undulating movement.
 A swim bladder provides buoyancy which helps the fish adjust its vertical position in the water column.
 A lateral line system allows it to detect vibrations and pressure changes in water, helping the fish to respond appropriately to external events.

 Well developed fins are used for maintaining balance, braking and changing direction.
 The pectoral fins act as pivots around which the fish can turn rapidly and steer itself.
 The paired pectoral and pelvic fins control pitching, while the unpaired dorsal and anal fins reduce yawing and rolling.
 The caudal fin provides raw power for propelling the fish forward.